-Please review the HRB Clinical Trials and Interventions Research Governance Policy35.
+Please review the HRB Clinical Trials and Interventions Research Governance Policy.
 Please note that all trials (Regulated and non-Regulated) directly funded by HRB are required to have a formal designated Sponsor (as defined in the policy).
 The Sponsor is responsible for delivering sponsorship oversight throughout the lifecycle of the study.
 The HRB cannot act as the sponsor.
 The sponsor for HRB-funded trials cannot be an individual or company.

 Sponsorship oversight should be planned and put in place for the duration of the clinical trial.
 The level of oversight required during the implementation of the clinical trial should be assessed carefully and commensurate with the clinical trials risk level.
-All clinical trials and interventions must undergo a risk assessment (at the Host Institution level) before an application is submitted to support the sponsorship decision and oversight arrangements required36.
-Lead Applicants should engage with their Host Institution as soon as they are invited to submit a Full Application to ensure sufficient time for this process.
+All clinical trials and interventions must undergo a risk assessment (at the Host Institution level) before an application is submitted to support the sponsorship decision and oversight arrangements required.
+Lead Applicants should engage as early as possible with their Host Institution to ensure sufficient time for this process.